SFDO-Tooling/CumulusCI/docs/concepts.rst

 Key Concepts
 ============

-Key concept.
-Developer jargon.
-10-cent words that sound like a technical writer patting himself on the back.
-(Hi there!)
-We imagine your cursor subconsciously drifting its way to the hyperlink for the next chapter already.
-BUT in an effort to give you the tools to build and test customized features with CumulusCI, it's only right that we demystify the process by explaining the *how* and the *why* in order to help you achieve your goal of seamless automation.

-Don't worry, we'll make this as painless as possible.
+Let's review some important concepts when building and testing features using CumulusCI.

 Packages
 --------

-If you've come this far in your search of customization, we're guessing you're familiar with packages as well as their role in customizing a Salesforce org.
-However, because most everything that is built in CumulusCI is deployed via packages, it's essential to clarify once more:
+If you've come this far in your search for customization tools, we're guessing you're familiar with packages as well as their role in customizing a Salesforce org.
+However, because most everything that you build in CumulusCI is deployed via packages, it's essential to review the basics of packages.

-A **package** is a container for something as small as an individual component or as large as a set of related apps.
+A **package** is a container for something as small as an individual component or as large as a sophisticated application.
 After creating a package, you can distribute it to other Salesforce users and organizations, including those outside your company.

 **Unmanaged packages** are typically used to distribute open-source (non-proprietary) features or application templates to provide developers with the basic building blocks for an application.
-Once the components are installed from an unmanaged package into a specific org, it's what's known as an org implementation.
-These freshly installed components can be edited as seen fit by the owners of this implementation.
+After the components are installed from an unmanaged package in a specific org, it's what's known as an **org implementation**.
+These freshly installed components can be edited by the owners of the implementation.
 The developer who created and uploaded the unmanaged package has no control over the installed components, and can't change or upgrade them.

 **Managed packages** are typically used by Salesforce partners to distribute and sell applications to customers.
-They are proprietary code that can only be upgraded and deployed by the developer that built them.
-To ensure seamless upgrades, certain destructive changes, like removing objects or fields, cannot be performed.
+They are proprietary code that can be upgraded and deployed only by the developer that built them.
+To ensure seamless upgrades, we prevent certain destructive changes, such as deleting objects or fields.

-In CumulusCI, packages are also built, stored and deployed via **projects**.
+In CumulusCI, packages are built and deployed via **projects**.

 Projects
 --------

 When you work with CumulusCI, you do so inside a project.
-A project is an individual git repository (think GitHub) that contains Salesforce metadata as well as the CumulusCI automation (e.g., tasks and flows) that builds and releases the project.
-Most importantly, a project can build one - and only one(!) - package in its repository.
-This one-to-one relationship between project and package is what allows version control to track any changes your team made to the repository with minimal collision.
+A project is an individual Git repository that contains both Salesforce metadata and CumulusCI automation (such as tasks and flows) that builds and releases the project.
+Most importantly, a project can build one--and only one(!)--package in its repository.
+This one-to-one relationship between project and package is what allows version control to track any changes your team makes to the repository.

-It's important to note that a project may not even contain a package; for example, it can be built to deliver functionality to records, or test data for QA.
-A project may constitute the entirety of a product made for release, or may be one of multiple projects banded together to make a product.
-Basically, whatever feature in your product that needs specialized Salesforce metadata and CumulusCI automation in order to be built and deployed, *especially* packages (we cannot stress this enough!), requires its own unique project.
+It's important to note that a project doesn't have to contain a package.
+For example, a project can deliver unpackaged metadata, deliver automation but no metadata at all, or provide test data for QA.
+A project can constitute the entirety of a product offered to customers, or be just one of multiple projects that combine to form a complete product.

+To sum up, although a project doesn't require a package, a package requires a project to be built and deployed.

 Project Structure
 -----------------